pmahoney/asm-bug/README.md

 Running
 -------

-All tests were run ising OpenJDK 7
+All tests were run using OpenJDK 7

     $ java -version
     java version "1.7.0_09"